Jinyifei/MAPPINGS/README.md

 		Brent Groves, David Nicholls,
 		Adam D. Thomas, Yi-Fei Jin, Knox Long

-`This is the public version of Mappings`

-This is the primary GitHub mirror to the public MAPPINGS source.
+`This is the GitHub mirror to the public MAPPINGS source.`

-See also a git mirror on:
+See also the public git mirror on:

 `https://bitbucket.org/RalphSutherland/mappings`

-and simple ZIP file downloads on :
+and the public simple ZIP file downloads on :

 `https://mappings.anu.edu.au`